Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyEnhancements.md

 If the consensus algorithm is IBFT or QBFT, the node keeps trying to add the bad block, and reprints the errors.
 It won't catch up with rest of nodes until restarted and reinitialized with the correct `privacyEnhancementsBlock`.

-If you enable `enablePrivacyEnhancements` flag in Tessera without enabling privacy in GoQuorum, the node can crash, as the Tessera node accepts PP, MPP, and PSV transactions.
+If you set the `enablePrivacyEnhancements` flag to `true` in Tessera without enabling privacy in GoQuorum, the node can crash, as the Tessera node accepts PP, MPP, and PSV transactions.

 An upgraded Tessera node can continue to communicate with Tessera nodes running on previous versions using SP transactions.